ncuskey/ideal-doodle/NEXTJS_UI.md

 The Next.js Lore UI is a production-ready React application built with Next.js 15, React 19, and Tailwind CSS.
 It provides a comprehensive dashboard for exploring and managing your LoreGen world data.

+## UI Guidelines

+All UI work in this repo follows the UI Guidelines at `.clinerules/ui-guidelines.md`.
+Treat them as non‑negotiable defaults for Next.js pages/components, Tailwind styles, and shadcn/ui primitives.

+Key points:
+- Semantic HTML, keyboard support, and visible focus.
+- Use design tokens (CSS variables) via Tailwind; avoid hard-coded colors.
+- Compose shadcn/ui primitives; use `cva` for variants; use `cn()` to merge classes.
+- Mobile-first responsive; dark/light compatible; no console errors.
+- Forms: react-hook-form + zod; global state with Zustand only when needed.
+- Add/maintain Playwright smoke tests for new routes.

 ## Next.js 15 Compatibility

 This application has been updated to be fully compatible with Next.js 15, including: